shanjon/cloudscape-starterkit/README.md

 # WebUI Starter Kit

 WebUI Starter Kit is a build asset for AWS Solution Building Enablement.
 It provides modular templates with low-code, configurable files for building web applications connected to AWS services.
-It is a self-service tool intended to reduce development effort for partners and accelerate completion of the Design & Build Phase of SBE.
+It is a self-service tool intended to reduce development effort for partners and accelerate completion of the Design & Build Phase of Solution Building Enablement.

 ## How it works